An Intuitionistic Formula Hierarchy Based on High-School Identities: The Inequality Interpretation of Proof Rules

 We start by exploring the inequality interpretation of G4ip, in order to keep the presentation somewhat simple.
-The main result will be the following. \begin{theorem} Let $\mathcal R$ be an inference rule of G4ip.
+The main result is the following. \begin{theorem} Let $\mathcal R$ be an inference rule of G4ip.
 If the variables $F,G,H,I,P$ are interpreted to be natural numbers strictly greater than $1$, then the value of the premise of the rule is less than or equal to the value of the conclusion.
-Moreover, the inequality is strict if and only if $\mathcal R$ is not invertible. \end{theorem} Note that for inference rules with multiple premises, we take the interpretation to be the \emph{product} of the interpretations of the individual premises.
+Moreover, the inequality is strict if and only if $\mathcal R$ is not invertible. \end{theorem} Note that for inference rules with multiple premises, we take the interpretation to be the \emph{product} of the interpretations of the individual premises. \begin{remark} We should clarify that our notion of \emph{invertibility} differs slightly from that of Dyckhoff.
+In \cite{Dyckhoff1992}, the $(\to_l^P)$ rule is considered invertible, as any proof of $(P\to F), P, \Gamma \vdash G$ may be transformed into a proof of $F, P, \Gamma \vdash G$.
+From our point of view, however, the $(\to_l^P)$ rule is \emph{not} invertible, because we consider invertibility to be a property of \emph{formulas} rather than rules.
+Given the sequent $(P\to F), \Gamma \vdash G$, we \emph{may} be able to decompose $P\to F$ immediately, or we may not, depending on whether $P$ is present in the context $\Gamma$.
+Because we cannot guarantee that the formula can be decomposed, we consider the rule to be non-invertible.

+A different way of seeing this is to consider the following formulation of the $(\to_l^P)$ rule:

+This rule is equivalent to the usual rule, and it is straightforward to convert between proofs using the former rule and proofs using the latter.
+Note, however, that this rule is \emph{not} invertible in the traditional sense.
+While a proof of the conclusion certainly implies that there exists a proof of the first premise, this is not the case for the second premise. \end{remark}

-Formally, we define an interpretation function $\interp{-}$ that maps formulas and contexts to natural numbers.
+To present the inequality interpretation, we define an interpretation function $\interp{-}$ that maps formulas and contexts to natural numbers.
 The function is defined as follows:

 Note that with this interpretation, we have the following property: \begin{lemma} If $\interp{F}=1$ then $F\cong \top$. \end{lemma} \begin{proof} By a straightforward induction on the structure of formulas.\qedhere \end{proof} This observation justifies our assumption that when we apply an inference rule, the variables involved must have a value greater than or equal to $2$.
 For instance, consider the $(\to_l^\to)$ rule.
 Here, we could have $F,G,H=P$, $\Gamma=\cdot$, and $I=\top$, which would result in the following interpretation: